The Oregon Young Scholars Program (OYSP) is in full swing, with 40 Oregon high school students living the college life at the UO!

 Each summer, OYSP brings these rising freshman, together with returning Young Scholars, for the summer on-campus residential experience.
 These Oregon high school students come to campus to start thinking about and working toward a college education.
 They attend intensive classes in math and writing and participate in an area of emphasis for specialized study, particularly in the disciplinary areas of STEM and fine arts.
 During this on-campus experience, students learn how to prepare for, apply to, and pay for college.
 Scholars also learn important skills in civic engagement, active reflection, and leadership.

 Reach for Success is a program for 7th and 8th grade students of color which provides students with a tangible college experience, while fostering campus relationships.

-Please contact Barbara Marbury, Pipeline Programs Coordinator, for any questions
+Please contact Barbara Marbury, Pathway Programs Coordinator, for any questions